-Peel potatoes or leave unpeeled; rinse well then slice thinly — about 1/8 to 1/4-inch — into a large bowl.
-A mandoline or food processor with slicing disk makes nice, even slices.
+- Peel potatoes or leave unpeeled; rinse well, then slice thinly (about 1/8 inch to 1/4 inch) into a large bowl.
+A mandoline or food processor with a slicing disk makes nice, even slices.

 Tips and Variations

-- Make Ahead Tip: Put the potatoes and sauce in the baking pan, cover with foil, and refrigerate for several hours or overnight.
+- To make these ahead, put the potatoes and sauce in the baking pan, cover with foil, and refrigerate for several hours or overnight.
 Remove them from the refrigerator about 20 to 30 minutes before baking or bake for about 15 minutes longer if right out of the fridge.

 - Add about 1/4 cup of crumbled cooked bacon or about 1 cup of diced ham to the potatoes.

 - Add 1/2 to 1 cup of shredded cheese to the sauce or sprinkle cheese over the top of the casserole about 5 to 10 minutes before it's done.